The Fed is currently buying $85 billion a month in bonds to keep interest rates low and to encourage spending and hiring.

 "The Bernanke qualifications have taken the interest rate risk off the table and now it's really about what will earnings say," said Jonathan Lewis, chief investment officer at Samson Capital Advisors.

-Corporations began reporting earnings for the second quarter earnings, which ended 11 days ago, this week.
+Corporations began reporting earnings this week for the second quarter, which ended 11 days ago.
 S&P Capital IQ forecasts that companies in the S&P 500 will report average earnings growth of 3 percent from a year earlier.

 Among stocks making big moves: